 The school is an approved TEA-certified alternative nonpublic day school for students with developmental disabilities and behavioral and psychiatric needs.
 Their focus is on treating psychiatric symptoms that have led to severe behavior problems in school.
 This program is available to any of the school districts in Harris County.
 Serves children and adolescents, ages 6 – 22.
 To qualify for services the child must be enrolled in school and diagnosed with a mental health problem, mild to moderate mental retardation, and/or a pervasive developmental disorder such as autism or PDD NOS.
 The child’s school must hold an Admission, Review, and Dismissal conference (ARD) and recommend sending the student to The New Day School.

-Sugar Creek Baptist Church, Promise Land Building
+Located at Sugar Creek Baptist Church, in Promise Land Building

 The Tenney School

 3500 South Gessner (housed in the same building as Step to Progress)